alan-turing-institute/AutisticaCitizenScience/project-communications/meet-ups/plan-structure-templates.md

 Hello everyone!

-My name is Lotty and I am the Community Manager for the AutSPACEs Project and this means that I will be hosting our next meet-up!!
+My name is Soledad and I am the new Community Manager for the AutSPACEs Project, and this means that I will be hosting our next meet-up!!

 We are delighted to invite you to our next regular online meet-up session for the AutSPACEs project.